simvue-io/connectors-remkit/README.md

 ```

 ## Configuration
-The service URL and token can be defined as environment variables:
+The server URL and token can be defined as environment variables:
 ```sh
 export SIMVUE_URL=...
 export SIMVUE_TOKEN=...
 ```
-or a file `simvue.toml` can be created containing:
+or a `simvue.toml` file can be created containing:
 ```toml
 [server]
 url = "..."